Andy-Waine/smartcontract-blackjack/README.md

         'Breathing' colorful background
         Comment at top of app.tsx for stack of functions in a game More detailed card front images

+!!!
+May 15: We're getting to the point where it's a good idea to start splitting logic into different components.